There are two main reasons people take the Nederlands als tweede taal (NT2) Staatsexamen (state examinations):

 Here are some useful tips to keep in mind whether you are taking the Programma I or Programma II exams (apart from studying hard).

-The first, and most important, tip is that there is generally never enough time.
-Unless you are extremely proficient in Dutch, the 15 minute warning comes all too fast.
+- The first, and most important tip, is that there is generally never enough time.
+Unless you are extremely proficient in Dutch, the 15-minute warning comes all too fast.
 That means not wasting too much time looking up words in the dictionary.
 Try to read or write as much as you can without needing to use a dictionary.

-Many Dutch language schools offer exam training, either as part of a course or separately.
+- Many language schools offer exam training, either as part of a course or separately.
 It is a good idea to do the training, as candidates can practise the listening and speaking scenarios and learn the best way to read texts.

-Note: candidates must bring correct photo identification with them to the exam, either a passport or a drivers’ licence.
+- Candidates must bring correct photo identification with them to the exam, either a passport or a drivers’ licence.